Affiliate links on Android Authority may earn us a commission. Learn more.

 Logitech is back on the list already with the G903 Lightspeed, a high-end ambidextrous wireless gaming mouse.
 It’s equipped with a Hero 16K sensor and 10 times the battery life of previous versions.
 You can stay in the action for up to 140 hours with RGB enabled or 180 without it.
 One of the coolest features is the PowerPlay compatibility — you can wirelessly charge while you stay in the game.

 4. Steel Series Rival 650

 - Pros: Swappable modular parts, rated for 60 million clicks.

 - Cons: Right-hand design, fewer buttons than some options.

-While the Rival 600 is wired by default, the cable is a full two meters long so you should have no problems.
+While the Rival 710 is wired by default, the cable is a full two meters long so you should have no problems.
 It’s also easy enough to swap for another cable if you need to save weight or space.
 The Rival 710 touches a maximum speed of 350 IPS and with built-in RGB you just might feel even faster than that.
 It’s a right-handed mouse by design, so you may want to test your comfort level before you pick one up.